kiskane/website-templates/README.md

 This project provides 12 website templates that are often needed in practice.

 They are composed of rows (horizontal layout) and columns (vertical layout).
-Depending on the structure of the template there are areas for logo, nain navigation, sub navigation, navigation aids, address, content and current news.
+Depending on the structure of the template there are areas e.g. for logo, nain navigation, sub navigation, navigation aids, address, content and current news.

 ## available layouts